Knowledge Hub

 First things first, not every single transaction needs approval.
 You’ll only need to apply for approval from the FCA or PRA if the transaction will make you a ‘controller’ of the firm (or changes your control band).

-You'll become a controller if the transaction will result in you owning:
+You'll become a controller if the transaction results in you owning:

 • 10% or more of the shares or voting power in firms such as an insurer, investment firm, bank, or payment/electronic money institution;